Arachne/Verifier/docs/index.md

 ### Presenter

-In presenters you can now use these rules to restrict access to the whole presenter or separately to its actions, views, signals and components.
+In presenters you can now use these rules to restrict access to the whole presenter or separately to its actions, signals and components.
+Note that rules for views are NOT supported.

 ```php
 use App\MyRule;